SyedYusufAhmad/y-hot-100-Webapp/README.md

-# y-hot-100-Webapp
+# Hot 100 Webapp
-R-Hot-100-Webapp combines YouTube and Spotify to analyze song features and provide trends, hits of the year and month based on analytics for an enhanced music experience.
+Hot 100 Webapp combines YouTube and Spotify to analyze song features and provide trends, hits of the year and month based on analytics for an enhanced music experience.